 Faith and John Gaw Meem Preservation Trades Internship

-The Historic Santa Fe Foundation currently is accepting applications for the 2018 Faith and John Gaw Meem Preservation Trades Internship.
-The 10-week program begins June 1, 2018 in Santa Fe, New Mexico.
-It permits a qualified student or recent graduate of architecture, planning, design, or a similar field to gain hands-on experience in the theory and practice of preservation by working with foundation board members and staff.
+The Historic Santa Fe Foundation currently is accepting applications for the 2019 Faith and John Gaw Meem Preservation Trades Internship.
+The 10-week program begins June 17, 2019 in Santa Fe, New Mexico.
+It permits a qualified student or recent graduate of architecture, planning, design, or a similar field to gain hands-on experience in the theory and practice of preservation by working with foundation staff and board members.

 Summer Internship Program Goals

-- To provide opportunities to observe local, state and federal preservation agencies as well as other preservation organizations
+To provide opportunities to observe local, state and federal preservation agencies as well as other related organizations

-- Currently admitted to, enrolled in or recently graduated from a college-level preservation program
+Currently admitted to, enrolled in or recently graduated from a college-level preservation or related program

-- Basic skills in carpentry, masonry and related trades
+Basic skills in carpentry, masonry and related trades appreciated but not required

-- Work under direction of HSFF staff performing maintenance, repairs and conservation of historic properties in northern New Mexico, particularly HSFF owned properties
+Work under direction of HSFF staff performing maintenance, repairs and conservation of historic properties in northern New Mexico

-Intern will be compensated for 40 hour weeks at the rate of $11.25 per hour plus housing.
-Intern is responsible for food, transportation to and from Santa Fe, and within Santa Fe while in the program.
+Intern will be compensated for 40 hour per week at the rate of $11.50 per hour plus housing.
+Intern is responsible for food, transportation to and from Santa Fe, and within Santa Fe while in the program, with mileage compensation for travel to and from work sites.

 Internship Program’s Response to Existing Needs